-It is all about you, our direct client, what you need and want, what lies in your best interest, what serves your purposes.
-Scientext™ will never forget that, will always listen first and respond with thoughtfulness, and ensure that the documents delivered express and support the excellence of your designs.
+Our services are devoted to you, our direct client: what you need and want, what lies in your best interest, what serves your purposes.
+Scientext™ will never forget that, will always listen carefully and respond with thoughtfulness, and ensure that the documents delivered express and support the excellence of your designs.

 Confidentiality and Intellectual Property